utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-Make sure that any code setting your response data to a variable is available to all test code.
-For example, in this case moving `const jsonData = pm.response.json();` before the first `pm.test` would make it available to both test functions.
+ Make sure variables are available at the global scope if test functions needs to reference it.
+In the previous example, moving `const jsonData = pm.response.json();` before the first `pm.test` would make it available to both test functions.

 ### Assertion undefined error